Life in the UK Test

 - an accepted form of ID (valid passport, travel document with photo, biometric residence permit or biometric residence card)

-You can only be exempt from the test if you:
+You can only be exempt from the test if you are:

-- have a long-term physical or mental condition – you must provide either a form or letter from a doctor confirming your physical or mental condition
+- have a long-term physical or mental condition which prevents you from taking the test – you must have a medical evidence to support your condition

 Do I need to prepare for the test?